crsolver/JamCountdown/README.md

 # JamCountdown

 JamCountdown is an addon for Godot to keep track of the time left for a gamejam.
+And it can also be used as a pomodoro.

 ![Alt text](screenshots/image3.png?raw=true "Title")